-OFFICE CAREERS (OFC) 165 INTRODUCTION TO WORD PROCESSING (48 CONTACT HOURS) (3)
+OFFICE CAREERS (OFC) 165 (3) INTRODUCTION TO WORD PROCESSING (3 LEC.)

 Prerequisite: Office Careers 174 or concurrent enrollment in Office Careers 174.
 This course introduces word processing and describes its effect on traditional office operations.
 Word processing terminology and concepts for organizing word processing centers are studied.

 Training in the transcription and distribution of business communications is provided.
 English skills and mechanics are reinforced.

-OFFICE CAREERS (OFC) 166 (4) INTERMEDIATE SHORTHAND (80 CONTACT HOURS)
+OFFICE CAREERS (OFC) 166 (4) INTERMEDIATE SHORTHAND (3 LEC., 2 LAB.)

-(Formerly Business 164) Prerequisites: Office Careers 159 or one year of shorthand in high school, Office Careers 172 or one year of typing in high school.
-The principles of Gregg Shorthand are studied.
-Emphasis is on increased dication speed, accuracy in typing from shorthand notes, and beginning techniques of transcription skills.
-Also included are oral reading of shorthand outlines, speed building dictation, and producing mailable copy.
-Special attention is given to English fundamentals, such as grammar and punctuation.
+(Formerly Business 164) Prerequisite:

+Office Careers 159 or one year of

+shorthand in high school, Office

+Careers 172 or one year of typing in

+high school.
+The principles of Gregg

+Shorthand are studied.
+Emphasis is on

+increased speed dictation, accuracy in

+typing from shorthand notes, and

+beginning techniques of transcription

+skills.
+Also included are oral reading of

+shorthand outlines, speed building

+dictation, and producing mailable

+copy.
+Special attention is given to

+English fundamentals, such as

+grammar and punctuation.

-OFFICE CAREERS (OFC) 172 (3) BEGINNING TYPING (80 CONTACT HOURS)
+OFFICE CAREERS (OFC) 172 BEGINNING TYPING (2 LEC., 3 LAB.)